What Is Psoriatic Arthritis?

 Causes

-The causes of arthritis can vary depending on the specific type of arthritis.
-In some cases, the exact cause is unknown, while in others, it can be attributed to a combination of genetic, environmental, and lifestyle factors.
-Osteoarthritis, the most common form of arthritis, is typically caused by the natural aging process and wear and tear on the joints.
+Osteoarthritis, the most common form of arthritis, is typically caused by natural aging and joint wear and tear.
 Rheumatoid arthritis, on the other hand, is an autoimmune disease in which the body’s immune system mistakenly attacks the joints, leading to inflammation and joint damage.

 Symptoms